-Buddhism has been one of the most popular religions in Asia for over 2,500 years and with help from Allegra Peelor, we put together the five most beautiful and fascinating ancient Buddhist temples to visit.
+Buddhism has been one of the most popular religions in Asia for over 2,500 years and here are the five most beautiful and fascinating ancient Buddhist temples to visit

 The Bagan Temples, Bagan, Myanmar